How Many Relationships Fail [Breakup Statistics]

 • 57% have been broken up with in person.

-• 29% have been broken up with through a phone call.
+• 29% have been broken up through a phone call.

-• 17% have been broken up with on a text.
+• 17% have been broken up with a text.

-• 10% have experienced being broken up with via a letter, while another 8% was broken up with on email.
+• 10% have experienced being broken up with via a letter, while another 8% were broken up with by email.

 When are breakups more likely to happen